 détails du produit

-A commentary on this Standard is found in Annexes K and S.
+A commentary on this Standard can be found in Annex S.

-CSA Group acknowledges that the development of this Standard was made possible, in part, by the financial support of Bell, Nav Canada, Hydro-Québec, Rogers Communication Cda Inc., CBC Ontario, NorthWesTel Inc., Telus, and Videotron.
+CSA Group acknowledges that the development of this Standard was made possible, in part, by the financial support of Bell, Hydro-Québec, Rogers Communications Canada, Telus, CBC, NorthWesTel, and Vidéotron.